 Helen Abbott, friend, humanitarian, and philanthropist, made dreams come true in the Lincoln Park Community of Fort Pierce, Florida.
 Upon arriving in the community in 1989, Ms. Abbott noticed that most of the individuals needing affordable housing and paying rent were black.
 The bell of discrimination rang in her head, and her active mind started thinking of ways in which she could become active in her new community.
 Ms. Abbott donated $500,000 from her personal funds and worked closely with the City’s Housing Authority to secure an additional $100,000.
 Her goal to develop twenty-two homes for twenty-two families in the community was completed in 1998.
 Helen Abbott passed away in August 1999.

 Ms. Abbott was a life-long friend of AAI, a founding member, generous supporter and vocal advocate.
 A community park has been dedicated in Ms. Abbott’s memory in the Lincoln Park community she helped to create.
-A bronze memorial, made possible in part from a gift from AAIF, was unveiled in September 1999.
-Ms. Abbott made a bequest to AAI’s Foundation which has been converted to a youth leadership in her memory.
+A bronze memorial, made possible in part from a gift from AAI, was unveiled in September 1999.
+Ms. Abbott made a bequest to our Foundation which has been converted to a youth leadership scholarship in her memory.

 About the Award